navneetraju/attention_is_all_you_need_from_scratch/README.md

 ---

 In 2017, the paper ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762) revolutionized the field of Natural Language Processing (NLP) by introducing the Transformer architecture.
 This model removed the recurrent and convolutional structures previously dominating sequence-to-sequence tasks, relying entirely on a powerful mechanism called "attention."

 Ever since reading Jay Alammar’s insightful ["The Illustrated Transformer"](http://jalammar.github.io/illustrated-transformer/) blog, I've been fascinated by the elegance and effectiveness of attention mechanisms.
 Driven by curiosity and a desire to deeply understand the inner workings of Transformers, I decided to implement the entire encoder-decoder Transformer architecture from scratch using PyTorch.

 ## What’s in This Repository?

-This repository contains my implementation of the original Transformer architecture, including:
+This repository contains a modular, from-scratch implementation of the original Transformer architecture, broken down for clarity and learning:

-- **Token and Positional Embeddings:** To represent words and their positions within sequences.
-- **Scaled Dot-Product Attention:** The fundamental building block powering Transformer models.
-- **Multi-Head Attention:** Allowing the model to attend to different positions and feature subspaces simultaneously.
-- **Encoder and Decoder Blocks:** Complete with residual connections, feed-forward networks, and layer normalization.
-- **Full Transformer Encoder-Decoder Model:** Ready for basic experimentation and further exploration.
+### `modules/blocks/`

+- `encoder_block.py`: Implements a single Transformer encoder block — includes multi-head self-attention, FFN, residuals, and layer norm.
+- `decoder_block.py`: Implements a Transformer decoder block — includes masked self-attention, cross-attention, and position-wise FFNs.

+### `modules/core/`

+- `embeddings.py`: Sinusoidal positional encodings and token embeddings.
+- `scaled_dot_product_attention.py`: The core attention mechanism (Q · Kᵗ / √d).
+- `multi_head_attention.py`: Efficient parallel computation of multiple attention heads.
+- `transformer.py`: Combines encoder and decoder into a full TransformerEncoderDecoder model.

+### Root Files

+- `demo.ipynb`: Demonstrates the full model on a toy sentence like `"hello llms"` to `"start"`.
+- `Transformer_module_tests.ipynb`: Unit tests for each module (attention, encoder, decoder, etc.).
+- `requirements.txt`: Dependencies to set up your Python environment.

 ## Why Did I Do This?